ConnorMcCranie/DnD/gang_campaign/notes/session6/session6_notes.md

   - Cast Speak with Dead on Morgana, but her throat is shot through and she can't speak
     - motivates full resurrection using kaysa
 - Marsha wants the corset back, says it's important for relationship with Raven Queen, but too senile to adequately explain details
-- There is a puzzle in the mansion which unlocks Morgan Jr.'s secret room devoted to his guilty pleasure of (whatever the dnd equivalent of kawaii jpop is)
+- There is a puzzle in the mansion which unlocks Morgan Jr.'s secret room devoted to his guilty pleasure of Glimmer G-pop (dnd equivalent of kawaii jpop)
 - --
+**Puzzles**
--  5 lever puzzle
+1. 5 lever puzzle
   > A primary first helps open the door
   The second lever will sound like a roar
   The last lever pulled is the color of sky